What has been the motivation behind the foundation of the ESA BICs?

 What does the financial support consist of?

 The financial support is divided into two parts.
-One is an incentive scheme that consists of EUR 25,000 from ESA and EUR 35,000 from the Bavarian Ministry of Economic Affairs, with no obligation of repayment.
-The second is an optional EUR 40,000 loan from the local bank in your chosen location.
+One is an incentive funding of EUR 50,000, with no obligation of repayment.
+The second is an optional EUR 50,000 loan from the local bank in your chosen location.

 What does the technical support consist of?

 The support our technical partners provide can include manpower, software and hardware, test facilities, and much more.
-In Oberpfaffenhofen, our technical partner is the German Aerospace Center (DLR); in Nuremberg, the Fraunhofer Institute for Integrated Circuits (IIS); and in Berchtesgadener Land, the Economic Development Corporation Berchtesgadener Land mbH (WFG BGL).
+In Oberpfaffenhofen, our technical partner is the German Aerospace Center (DLR); and in Nuremberg, the Fraunhofer Institute for Integrated Circuits (IIS).

 How long does it take to become an incubatee at ESA BIC Bavaria?